 in the front, a small lighted stage in the back and a huge outdoor garden.

 selections of Texas wines.
 Wine is sold by the glass and the bottle and discounts are available on cases.
 In addition, they carry a variety of craft beers on tap from some of Texas' finest craft brewers.
-In The Grapevine's outdoor garden, music is offered on Saturdays most of the year and the Come and Taste It event is held the third Thursday of each month except January.

 The Barn Pottery work studio and gallery is

 housed in an 1870's barn, once used to store supplies for the general mercantile store.
 Owners Angie White and husband Kyle coordinate the Annual Texas Clay Festival in Gruene, held the 4th weekend of October each year.

 Our local Guadalupe River is the southern most trout stream in the Northern Hemisphere.
 With a little guidance and gear,